tatianeolivatto/ACR-Street-View/README.md

 Paste this snippet into a notebook from our model library to download and unzip your dataset:
 !curl -L "https://app.roboflow.com/ds/5Zc6pHfJ7S?key=XLfRLnustB" > roboflow.zip; unzip roboflow.zip; rm roboflow.zip

-The direct link to download your zip file is: https://app.roboflow.com/ds/5Zc6pHfJ7S?key=XLfRLnustB
+The direct link to download our zip file is: https://app.roboflow.com/ds/5Zc6pHfJ7S?key=XLfRLnustB

 ### Tiled Dataset